PostgresApp/PostgresApp/docs/documentation/install.md

 ## Uninstalling Postgres.app

-1. Quit Postgres.app & drag it to the Trash
+1. Quit Postgres.app (via the menu bar icon if shown) and drag it to the Trash
 2. (Optional) Delete the data directories (default location: `~/Library/Application Support/Postgres`)
 4. (Optional) Delete preferences for Postgres.app by executing the following command:
    `defaults delete com.postgresapp.Postgres2`